Table of Contents here.

 “I am concerned,” he began.
 “I don’t know how to put this in a diplomatic or loving fashion.”

-“Just say it, Hopper,” Olympia said.
-“Whatever you have to say, I’ll get mad at you and then end up forgiving you because we all end up forgiving you in the end.”
+“Just say it,” Olympia said.
+“Whatever you have to say, I’ll get mad at you and then end up forgiving you because we all end up forgiving you in the end.
+Just like we always do.”

 “Okay.
 You keep – or kept – journals about Silver.
 Her secrets and some of yours.
 Things that you saw or heard.
 Private things.
 Things that could hurt Silver if people outside of our family knew about them.”